Yellowfin sole: Role in ecosystem

 The yellowfin sole occupies a moderately high trophic level in the food chain.
 The diet of the yellowfin sole consists mainly of zoobenthic organisms, including polychaetes and amphipods such as hydroids, worms, mollusks, and brittle stars.

 Yellowfin sole are known to be prey fish for sculpin, Pacific halibut, Pacific cod, and arrowtooth flounder.

 Reproduction

 Female yellowfin sole reach reproductive maturity when they reach around 30 cm in length (usually around 10.5 years old), and spawn following migration to shallow waters during spring and summer.
-Yellowfin sole have high reproductive potential, with females producing 1-3 million eggs.
+Yellowfin sole have high reproductive potential, with females producing 1 to 3 million eggs.

 Commercial fishing

 Yellowfin sole is fished commercially, primarily by demersal trawl fishing.
 Having recovered from high fishing rates in the 1960s and 1970s, it is currently not considered to be overfished, and the biomass of yellowfin sole in the Bering Sea is estimated to be high and stable, above its target level.
 Catch has averaged 94,000 tons from 1998 to 2010, with the 2008 catch of 148,894 tons representing the highest annual catch in 11 years.
 Landings are limited by crab and halibut bycatch limits.
 As of 2021 there were two MSC certified commercial fisheries in the northern Pacific.

+It is additionally the subject of a fishery off of Sakhalin Island, where population fluctuations associated with cyclic change in water temperature have been amplified by overexploitation in the first two decades of the 2000s, prompting regulatory changes in 2014.